Our Story & Purpose

 He and his dad were riding bikes on the bike path and came upon an intersection.
 They had the right-of-way to cross, but a driver proceeded through the intersection and did not see him.

 While our loss of Ryan is extremely devastating and heartbreaking for us, we can only hope and pray it is for a greater purpose.
 We don’t want what happened to Ryan to happen to another child.
 So in an effort to protect young children while riding their bikes, we came up with the idea of bicycle safety flags.
 Young riders are at such a disadvantage when it comes to visibility.
 They just don’t have the height adult riders have.
-Our flag initiative began in August 2019, and as of April 2021 we have handed out 5,000 flags to kids free of charge.
+Our flag initiative began in August 2019, and as of November 2021 we have handed out over 8,000 flags to kids free of charge.
 We are so grateful and excited to see how much support our cause has!

 Andy & Stacie Marsman